rainnic/bash-scripts/shuffle_files_into_a_folder/README.md

 Shuffle a list of files into a folder
 =====================================

-The script removes empty spaces and the special characters (', " and -) from the files and then it shuffles them by adding a random number or letter followed by an underscore.
+The script removes empty spaces and the special characters (', " and -) from the files and then it shuffles them by adding a random number followed by an underscore.

 # Usage
 First you have to check the SETTINGS section of the script and change if is necessary: